MoAlyousef/floui-rs/README.md

 ```

 ## Notes on certain usages
+- Sliders on Android take the full width of the LinearLayout, so this must be taken into consideration if code is shared also with iOS.
 - Adding images has to be in the project's resource file.
     - In Android Studio: Resource Manager, Import Drawables.
 This will add the file to res/drawable.
-The file can be accessed directly ImageView("MyImage.jpg").
+The file can be accessed directly ImageView::load("MyImage.jpg").
-    - In XCode: You can simply drag images into Assets.xcassets, then the image can be accessed directly ImageView("MyImage.jpg").
+    - In XCode: You can simply drag images into Assets.xcassets, then the image can be accessed directly ImageView::load("MyImage.jpg").

 - Using the WebView widget
     - on iOS: